spryker/spryker-docs/docs/scos/user/features/202108.0/product-barcode-feature-overview.md

   - /docs/en/product-barcode-feature-overview
 ---

-The *Product Barcode*  feature allows creating barcodes for any kind of enity.
+The *Product Barcode*  feature allows creating barcodes for any kind of entity.
 By default, barcodes are only generated for [products](/docs/scos/user/features/{{page.version}}/product/product-feature-overview/products-overview.html).

 ## What is a barcode?